 Experience the heart of Tasmania in its finest hour.
 The Overland Track is Australia's most iconic hike, the crown jewel in Tasmanian hiking, and a winter traverse is sought by many but achieved by few.
 But wait, there’s more.
 We take a side trip to the mythical Pine Valley where a climb to the Labyrinth gives spectacular views across the Ducane Range, arguably one of the most beautiful scenes in Tasmania.

-Meet at Launceston in the morning or at Cradle Mountain Village at 1pm.
+Meet at Launceston at 1pm or at Cradle Mountain Village at 3pm.
 Gear check.
 Issue food and equipment, pack.
-Shuttle bus to Waldheim Cabins, remain the night
+Stay at Waldheim Cabins.

 Begin hike.
 Follow track to Marion’s Lookout, continue to Waterfall Hut, remain the night.
 10.7km

 Follow trail 16.8km to Pelion Plains

 Follow trail to Pelion Gap.
 Return hike to Mt Ossa.
 Hike to Kia Ora Hut.
 8.6km

 Continue to Pine Valley turnoff then to Pine Valley Hut.
 Return hike to Labyrinth.

 Return to Overland Track then 4.5km to Narcissus.
 Ferry to Lake St Clair Visitors Centre at Cynthia Bay.
 Bus to Launceston.

 Norwegian polar explorer Roald Amundsen said of the Antarctic plateau, 'The land is like a fairytale'.
 No fitter words could be spoken of Tasmania's Central Highlands which are at their glorious best in the depth of winter.